Silidrone/aquamaqua/README.md

 ## Overview

-AquaMaqua is a comprehensive aquarium monitoring system built for the ESP8266 microcontroller.
+AquaMaqua is an aquarium monitoring system built for the ESP8266 microcontroller.
 It features real-time sensor monitoring, Wi-Fi connectivity, data logging, and a custom-built GUI framework, all written from scratch in C++.

 ## Features